camunda/camunda-docs-manual/content/reference/rest/history/decision-definition/get-finished-decision-instance-report.md

   <tr>
     <td>cleanableDecisionInstanceCount</td>
     <td>Number</td>
-    <td>The count of the cleanable historic decision instances referring to history time to live.</td>
+    <td>The count of the cleanable historic decision instances, referring to history time to live.</td>
   </tr>
 </table>